ezamora0646/Marketing-Capstone/README.md

 Audience performance varied widely across metrics, revealing a clear decoupling between cost and outcome.
 For example, the Finance segment reported one of the highest CPCs ($7.24) but still ranked among the top 3 segments with the lowest CPA ($174.30) and second-lowest CPM ($13.84).
 This suggests that higher CPCs can still yield cost-effective conversions when the audience is well-aligned with campaign objectives.

 In contrast, segments like Life Event and Interest Propensities appeared cost-efficient by CPC ($5.77 and $6.61, respectively) but fared worse on CPA and CPM.
+Ultimately, these results show that no single metric captures campaign value.
+A balanced view is required to contextualize trade-offs between click volume, cost per acquisition, and impression quality.

 #### Volume ≠ Engagement